 College of Saint Mary recognizes the rich cultural experiences and increased global awareness studying abroad offers.
 The College encourages its students to study overseas and assistance is given to interested students to help them navigate the studying abroad process.
-Further information about the programs listed below is available from the Study Abroad Coordinator.
+Further information about the programs listed below is available from the Associate Dean for Academic Affairs, who is also the Study Abroad Coordinator.